Jim Collier, MA MBACP

 Get in touch

-Feel free to contact me if you have any questions about how therapy works, or to arrange an initial assessment appointment.
-This enables us to discuss the reasons you are thinking of coming to therapy, whether it could be helpful for you and whether I am the right therapist to help.
+Feel free to contact me if you have any questions about how therapy works, or to arrange an initial therapy session where we'll discuss your reasons for coming to therapy, whether it could be helpful for you and whether I am the right therapist to help.

 You can also call me on 07557871103 if you would prefer to leave a message or speak to me first.
 I am happy to discuss any queries or questions you may have prior to arranging an initial appointment.